 Maria started training at a new gym and decided to weigh herself after a month of working out.
-She stepped on the scale and saw that her weight had not changed and took this as a sign of stagnation and began looking for a new fitness regimen.
-After another month Maria noticed she had only lost a few pounds, so the pursuit of a new fitness routine transpired.
-Twelve months later, Maria was exactly where she started, mainly due to starting a new fitness craze every four to eight weeks because she was only looking at one measure of success.
-This false sense of stagnation caused her to bounce around too many times to achieve any real noticeable progress.
+She stepped on the scale and saw that her weight had not changed; she took this as a sign of stagnation and began looking for a new fitness regimen.
+After another month, Maria noticed she had only lost a few pounds, so she began the pursuit of another new fitness routine.
+Twelve months later, Maria was exactly where she had started, mainly due to starting a new fitness craze every four to eight weeks—because she was only looking at one measure of success.
+Her false sense of stagnation caused her to bounce around too many times to achieve any real noticeable progress.

-Objective measurements such as weight on a scale or fat mass lost for body composition, 5 rep max back squat or 1-mile run time trial for performance, and tracking labs across time for health are just a few ways of measuring success.
+Objective measurements such as weight on a scale, fat mass lost for body composition, 5 rep max back squat or 1-mile run time trial for performance, as well as tracking labs across time for health, are just a few ways of measuring success.
 It can be easy to get so caught up on specific numbers inside the gym or on the scale that we forget about the many other ways we can measure success.

-The biggest and one of the most important measures of success is consistency!
+One of the most important measures of success is consistency!
 Without a strong foundation of consistency, you can kiss any noteworthy results goodbye.
 For the sake of body composition and performance, this holds true for all behaviors around nutrition, lifestyle, and training.
-Moving from an inconsistent workout regimen to training three days per week for six months is one of the biggest success measures that can oftentimes be overlooked.
-Attaining this level of adherence can be extremely difficult for many individuals, therefore it is crucial to acknowledge and celebrate this huge milestone.
-At Central Athlete we track consistency on a seven, thirty, and ninety-day continuum and have seen a direct correlation between these percentages and success achieved both inside and outside the gym.
+Moving from an inconsistent workout regimen to training three days per week for six months is one of the most critical success measures that can be overlooked.
+Attaining this level of adherence can be extremely difficult for many individuals; therefore it is crucial to acknowledge and celebrate this huge milestone.
+At Central Athlete we track consistency on a seven-, 30-, and 90-day continuum and have seen a direct correlation between these percentages and success achieved both inside and outside the gym.

 Below are a few examples of how our Central Athlete coaches give clients the space to notice improvements every week throughout their journey!
-This is one specific client discussing her success around nutrition week to week.
+This is one specific client discussing her success around nutrition via True Coach, week to week.

 Biomarkers are just one way to track improvements in health.
-Tracking sleep quality, energy levels, and mental acuity are a few other ways to subjectively track these improvements.
+Tracking sleep quality, energy levels, and mental acuity are a few other ways to track these improvements subjectively.
 As these health factors improve, manipulating body fat becomes easier over time, and performance goals become more attainable!
 At Central Athlete, our coaches use a scalar rating week to week with some clients in order to track these subjective feelings in an objective manner.
-Shifting from waking up five times a night and relying on caffeine to get through the day to eventually waking up 2 times a night and feeling more energetic and mentally acute is a huge indicator of improvements in health.
+Shifting from waking up five times a night and relying on caffeine to get through the day, to eventually waking up two times a night and feeling more energetic and mentally acute, is a huge indicator of improvements in health.
 This is success!
 Objective results that stick take time and cannot be rushed, therefore it is imperative to focus on little wins that eventually result in big wins over time.

 Unfortunately, the scale has become one of the only tools people use to track improvements in body composition.
-In certain scenarios, this can be a great way to measure success, but oftentimes it can lead to irrational thinking and an unhealthy relationship with food and fitness.
+In certain scenarios, this can be an informative way to measure success, but often it can lead to irrational thinking and an unhealthy relationship with food and fitness.
 There are many ways to track positive changes in body composition aside from a scale.
-How you look, such as progress pictures, and how clothes fit are just two examples.
+How you look, such as progress pictures, and how clothes fit, are just two examples.
 Just because a number isn’t budging on the scale doesn’t mean you’re not making progress in this arena!
 Because you see yourself every day, it can be difficult to see the small changes that occur from week to week.
-Taking progress pictures once a month or once every eight weeks can allow you to see how the small often unnoticeable changes that add up over longer periods of time.
+Taking progress pictures once a month or once every eight weeks can allow you to see how the small, often unnoticeable, changes add up over longer periods of time.
 It’s also imperative to know that when you can tackle better nutritional awareness, consistency inside the gym, improvements in sleep practices, and more low-level movement throughout the day, you will see the results you want, just maybe not tomorrow or next month!
-I’ve said it once, I'll say it again, and I'll continue to say it over and over again: results that last long term TAKE TIME and PATIENCE!
+I’ve said it once, I'll say it again, and I'll continue to say it over and over again: results that last long-term TAKE TIME and PATIENCE!